Energy-Based Imitation Learning: Related Work

 Instead of seeking to alternatively update the policy and the reward function as in IRL and GAIL, many recent works of IL aim to learn a fixed reward function directly from expert demonstrations and then apply a normal reinforcement learning procedure with that reward function.
-Although this idea can be found inherently in previous GMMIL work~\cite{kim2018imitation} that utilizes the maximum mean discrepancy as the distance metric to guide training, it is recently proposed by Random Expert Distillation (RED) \cite{wang2019red}, which employs the idea of Random Network Distillation \cite{burda2018rnd} to estimate the support of expert policy, and compute the reward function by the loss of fitting a random neural network.
-In addition, Disagreement-Regularized Imitation Learning \cite{brantley2020disagreementregularized} constructs the reward function using the disagreement in their predictions of an ensemble of policies trained on the demonstration data, which is optimized together with a supervised behavioral cloning cost.
-Instead of using a learned reward function, the fixed reward of Soft-Q Imitation Learning \cite{reddy2019softqil} applies constant rewards by setting positive rewards for the expert state-actions and zero rewards for other ones, which is optimized with the off-policy SQL algorithm~\cite{haarnoja2018soft}.
+This idea can be found inherently in Generative Moment Matching Imitation Learning (GMMIL)~\cite{kim2018imitation} that utilized the maximum mean discrepancy as the distance metric to guide training.
+Recently, \citet{wang2019red} proposed Random Expert Distillation (RED), which employs the idea of Random Network Distillation\cite{burda2018rnd} to compute the reward function by the loss of fitting a random neural network or an auto-encoder. \citet{reddy2019softqil} applied constant rewards by setting positive rewards for the expert state-actions and zero rewards for other ones, which is optimized with the off-policy Soft Q-Learning (SQL) algorithm~\cite{haarnoja2018soft}.
+In addition, Disagreement-Regularized Imitation Learning (DRIL) \cite{brantley2020disagreementregularized} constructs the reward function using the disagreement in their predictions of an ensemble of policies trained on the demonstration data, which is optimized together with a supervised behavioral cloning cost.
+These works resembles the idea of EBIL, where the reward function can be seen as approximated energy functions.
+For example, RED \cite{wang2019red} estimates the reward using an auto-encoder, which is exactly the way of energy modeling in EBGAN~\cite{zhao2016energy}.
+In addition, \citet{wang2019red} and \citet{brantley2020disagreementregularized} also utilized the prediction errors, which are low on demonstration data but high on data that is out of the demonstration (similar to energy).
+The method of \citet{reddy2019softqil} is more straightforward, which simply sets the energy of the expert as 0 and the agent's as 1.
+However, these approximated energies are not derived from statistical modeling and lack theoretical correctness.
+It is worth noting that combining the idea of EBGAN~\cite{zhao2016energy} and GAIL~\cite{ho2016generative} we can also design an adversarial style energy-based algorithm for imitation learning, however it is less interesting and also does not have statistical support about the learned energy.